gk-hazard/Pupil-to-Hypnogram/README.md

-This repository contains MATLAB and Python code for our papers ([Keio Journal of Medicine]() and [bioRxiv](https://biorxiv.org/cgi/content/short/2022.08.06.503067v1))__"Pupil dynamics-derived sleep stage classification of a head-fixed mouse using a recurrent neural network"__
+This repository contains MATLAB and Python code for our papers ([bioRxiv](https://biorxiv.org/cgi/content/short/2022.08.06.503067v1))__"Pupil dynamics-derived sleep stage classification of a head-fixed mouse using a recurrent neural network"__

 an End to end sleep stage classification using pupil dynamics is available.

 ## Workfolw
 Only a **pupil video** and its **timestamp** are required to conduct vigilance state classification.
+**you can get timestamp from mp4 even if you don't have it.**
 ![githubworkflow](https://user-images.githubusercontent.com/78021878/183596775-50cd8868-1985-40a0-baff-8ff83e67b2c1.png)

 ## Highlights